FreeKev/TreasureGram/README.md

-Django

-# Lets create Treasuregram!
+# Lets create Treasuregram w/ Django!

 1. Create a Django application with the following command: